Works agreements explained: From working hours to working from home

 The most important points at a glance:

-- A works agreement is a contract between the works council and the employer that can regulate issues relating to remuneration, working conditions and company rules.
+• A works agreement is a contract between the works council and the employer.
+It can regulate issues relating to remuneration, working conditions and rules in the workplace.

-- Effectiveness: A works agreement must be in writing and signed by both parties.
-In terms of content, the parties to the agreement may not exceed their powers under the Works Constitution Act (BetrVG) and may not make any provisions that are already contained in a collective agreement.
+• Requirements for validity: A works agreement must be in writing and signed by both parties.
+The parties to the agreement may not exceed their powers under the Works Constitution Act (BetrVG).
+They may not make any provisions that are already contained in a collective agreement.

-- Effect: A works agreement has immediate and binding effect on the employment relationship, i.e. rights and obligations automatically become part of the employment contract.
+• Effect: A works agreement has a direct and binding effect on the employment relationship, i.e. rights and obligations automatically become part of the employment contract.

 Conclusion of a works agreement

-A works agreement is a contract between the works council and the employer at company level.
-The Works Constitution Act (BetrVG) stipulates what works councils and employers (company parties) are permitted to regulate and what effect this has on employment relationships within the company.
+A works agreement is a contract between the works council and the employer on workplace level (“Betriebsvereinbarung“).
+The Works Constitution Act (BetrVG) stipulates what works councils and employers (parties in the workplace) are permitted to regulate and what effect this has on employment relationships within the workplace.

 Procedure